Perturbing Isoradial Triangulations: Reminders: the stress-energy tensor in QFT and the central charge in 2D CFT

 \subsection{The stress-energy tensor}

-For completeness, we recall some textbook material of QFT and CFT, which can be found for instance in \cite{francesco1997conformal}.
+For completeness, we recall some textbook material of {quantum field theories} (QFT) and {conformal field theories} (CFT), which can be found for instance in \cite{francesco1997conformal}.
 A central concept in field theory is the \emph{stress-energy tensor} $\mathbf{T}=(T^{\mu\nu})$ (also denoted the \emph{energy-momentum tensor} in the literature).
 Firstly, $\mathbf{T}$ can be viewed (in flat space) as the conserved current $\mathbf{J}^\nu=(T_{\mu}^{\ \nu})$ associated to space-time translation invariance, and is defined through Noether's theorem by the action of an infinitesimal local change of coordinates

 on the action $\mathcal{S}$ (classical or quantum) of the theory.
 Secondly $\mathbf{T}$ can be viewed (in a general curved space) as the ``response of the theory'' to an infinitesimal variation of the classical ``background metric'' $\mathbf{g}=(g_{\mu\nu})$